-All cattle data is sourced from the British Cattle Movement Service's Cattle Tracing System (CTS) database.
+All cattle data is sourced from the Scottish EID Livestock Traceability (ScotEID) database.

 All of this data will be combined to create the JAC database.
-The SG Agriculture Statistics Unit (ASU) will hold the data in strictest confidence, stored in a secure location with access restricted to those staff needed to process it.
+The Scottish Government's Agriculture Statistics Unit (ASU) will hold the data in strictest confidence, stored in a secure location with access restricted to those staff needed to process it.